macalvarezm/Portfolio/Covid.md

 Where continent is not null
 Order by 3,4

---SelecciÛn de informaciÛn que se va a usar--
+--Selecci√≥n de informaci√≥n que se va a usar--
 Select location, date, total_cases, new_cases, total_deaths, population
 From PortfolioProject..[Covid Deaths]
 Where continent is not null